-It is a common tendency nowadays to look for an escape from the rush and rat-race of the city-life.
-Such is the hectic timeline of life, people of this generation are drained and exhausted from multiple facets, all at the same time.
-With time, people have thus started ways to rewind and let loose of all the negativity through an unique kind of acquired habits called Zen Habits.
+It is a common tendency nowadays to look for an escape from the hustle and bustle of urban life.
+It’s no surprise that people of this generation are drained and exhausted from multiple facets, all at the same time.
+However, practicing certain Zen habits can empower you to unwind, pause and let go of all the stress and negativity around you.

 What is Zen and, consequently, Zen Habits?